 2.3.
 Extraction of Essential Oil

-The essential oil was extracted using the hydrodistillation method with a Clevenger-type apparatus, following the procedure described by Oyedeji o et al. (2020).
+The essential oil was extracted using the hydrodistillation method with a Clevenger-type apparatus, following the procedure described by Oyedeji et al. (2020).
 Approximately 200 g of the powdered peel was placed in a 2-L round-bottom flask containing 1 L of distilled water and boiled for 3 hours.
 The oil layer was collected, dried over anhydrous sodium sulfate, filtered, and stored in dark glass vials at 4 °C until use.

 2.4.
 Formulation of Copper Nanoparticles (CuNPs) and Preparation of Essential Oil Grafted CuNPs